Professional wrestling strikes: Double axe handle

 Also known as a double sledge or polish hammer after its most noted user, Ivan Putski.
 It sets an attacking wrestler clutching both hands together, swinging them downward hitting usually the opponent's back, face, or top of the head.
 The many names of this move come from the attack mimicking the motion seen when people swing a sledgehammer or axe.
 There is also a top rope variation.

 Discus double axe handle

 The Wrestler performs a discus before clutching the hands together and delivering the double axe handle.
 It was used by Manabu Nakanishi as Yaijin Hammer.

 Drops

 Attacks in which an attacking wrestler jumps and falls down onto an opponent on the floor, striking with a specific part of the body.

 Chop drop

-The wrestler either falls forward, or jumps up and drops down, hitting a lying opponent with a kesagiri chop on the way down, usually landing in a kneeling position.
+The wrestler either falls forward, or jumps up and drops down, hitting a lying opponent with a kesageri chop on the way down, usually landing in a kneeling position.
 Scotty 2 Hotty is best known for performing the chop drop which is always preceded by a routine that involves him hopping on one leg four times (as the crowd chants W-O-R-M), doing worm dance moves toward the opponent and swinging his arms just before hitting the chop drop, while his opponent lies face up and motionless on the mat.